a-sit-plus/eid-service-app/README.md

 # Demo E-ID Service App

 This app demonstrates OpenId Connect authentication using the E-ID demo app from <https://eid.a-sit.at>.
-This app will open an intent carrying an HTTPS URL, which will be picked up by the E-ID app, if installed, or in the browser otherwise.
+This app will open an intent carrying an HTTPS URL, which will be picked up by the E-ID app, if it is installed.
+Otherwise, a custom browser tab will be opened to handle authentication at the ID Austria system.

 Use case for a web client: App contains a WebView, back-end service handles OpenId Connect login on their own.